Photo © 2010 and courtesy McDonald's.

 Me: "...
 Hazelnut?"

-A few summers ago, word of mouth and TV ads and a coupon — plus, of course, my love of iced coffee — got me to set foot in McDonald's for the first time in years.
+A few summers ago, word of mouth and TV commercials and a coupon — plus, of course, my love of iced coffee — got me to set foot in McDonald's for the first time in years.
 I must say that it was worth it.
-The McCafé brand of lattes and mochas hadn't come along yet, and even without a coupon a large iced coffee was no more than $1.99 (plus tax).
+The McCafé brand of lattes and mochas hadn't come along yet, and even without a coupon a large iced coffee was no more than $1.99 before tax.
 For a cool, yummy occasional treat, two bucks is perfectly acceptable, especially if I'm running errands and have a headache coming on.
 What's more, unlike at Starbucks, Borders, and most local indie coffee shops, flavors are no additional charge — and if there's one taste combination more sublime than coffee and chocolate or chocolate and hazelnut, it's coffee and hazelnut.
 You can have your bubble baths; I'll take a coffee, hot or iced, with hazelnut, and if you throw in a gentle breeze or my cat or one of a strangely specific number of soft-rock songs from the '70s, I'm good.